 Cogliano's eventual game-winner was another second effort, with Ramo providing a juicy rebound after a save on defenseman Stephane Robidas.
 Cogliano hit the back of the net to give the Ducks the lead with just 5:19 to go.

-NOTES: Anaheim D Francois Beauchemin was a healthy scratch against the Flames.
+NOTES: Anaheim D Francois Beauchemin was a healthy scratch.
 With the Ducks already booking a playoff berth, it is likely that the 33-year-old veteran was just getting a bit of extra rest.
 The Ducks also were without D Mark Fistric (lower body), D Cam Fowler (knee) and D Sheldon Souray (wrist) ...
 Flames C Markus Granlund, RW David Jones and D Dennis Wideman are all out due to upper-body injuries ...
 C Mikael Backlund was honored during a pregame ceremony as the recipient of the Flames' Ralph T. Scurfield Humanitarian Award.
 The annual award honors a player for on- and off-ice service. ...
 The Ducks announced they signed RW Matt Bailey to a two-year, entry-level contract.
-Bailey, 22, is undrafted free agent who just completed his senior season at the University of Alaska-Anchorage.
-On Tuesday, the Ducks agreed to an entry-level deal with D Josh Manson.
-The 22-year-old Manson was Anaheim's sixth-round pick in the 2011 draft, and he spent the past three campaigns at Northeastern University.
+Bailey, 22, was an undrafted free agent who just completed his senior season at the University of Alaska-Anchorage.
+On Tuesday, the Ducks agreed to an entry-level deal with D Josh Manson, 22.
+He was Anaheim's sixth-round pick in the 2011 draft, and he spent the past three campaigns at Northeastern University.
 His father, Dave, spent 16 seasons in the NHL. ...
-The Ducks are back in action Friday against the Oilers in Edmonton, while the Flames will host the New York Rangers on the same night.
+The Ducks are back in action Friday against the Oilers in Edmonton, while the Flames will host the New York Rangers the same night.